 Every so often, one of the most prolific painters ever had to take a deep breath and step back.
 The result was sculpture, and the twentieth century does not get any better than this.

 Seriously, sculpture?
 The titan of modern painting is sure to call up another image entirely, but surveys of Picasso sculpture keep discovering it again for a new generation.
 The latest, at the Museum of Modern Art, argues for its central place in modern consciousness—and in his art.
 With one hundred forty works, starting at age twenty, it shows Pablo Picasso collaborating with and influencing others.
 It shows him building a studio for sculpture and taking recourse to the medium when life interrupted everything else.
-It also shows him in a dialog at crucial points in time with painting and himself.
+It also shows him in a dialogue at crucial points in time with painting and himself.

 Seriously, too, taking a breather?
 When they were pretty much inventing Modernism, Picasso and Georges Braque visited one another practically every day to see what was new, and there was plenty.
 Later, he worked at times so uncritically that it has allowed others to dismiss anything he did but Cubism.
 Especially late in life, he marked a canvas with the precise day long before On Kawara had his date painting.
 One remarkable sculpture, Glass of Absinthe, comes in six versions, each by the artist's hand.
 Cast or metal sculpture may also allow reproduction in series by others—and MoMA's curators, Ann Temkin and Anne Umland with Virginie Perdrisot of the Picasso Museum in Paris, even speculate that he may have preferred the copies.